cloudscale-ch/terraform-provider-cloudscale/docs/resources/server.md

 The following arguments are supported when updating servers:

-* `name` - Name of the new server.
+* `name` - New name of the server.
 The name has to be a valid host name or a fully qualified domain name (FQDN).
 * `volume_size_gb` - The size in GB of the SSD root volume of the new server.
 * `interfaces` - A list of interface configuration objects.
 Each interface object has the following attributes:
     * `type` - (Required) The type of the interface.
 Can be `public` or `private`.